+What does VPN stand for?
 VPN or Virtual Private Network; what is it?
 What is a VPN client?
-What is a VPN proxy?
-What is a VPN gateway and what is a VPN hotspot?
+What is a VPN?
+What is a VPN connection and what does a VPN do?
 The truth is that many people don’t know.
 Or at the very least, if they do know, they don’t really truly know and understand the more important details of them.
 The goal of this website is to help you get your bearings in the VPN world.
 Today is the first lesson of the VPN class: what is a VPN?
 Through a concise and precise article, you will know what a Virtual Private Network is at the end of your reading.

 What does VPN mean?
 VPN connection what is it?

-Understanding VPN connections might seem hard but the truth is, it isn’t.
-First of all, the definition of VPN: What is a VPN connection?
+Being able to comprehend how does VPN work might seem hard, but the truth is, it isn’t.
+First of all, the definition of VPN: What is a VPN?
+What is a VPN connection?
 According to Wikipedia (yes, even teachers use Wikipedia, what do you guys think?), a virtual private network (VPN) extends a private network across a public network, such as the Internet.
 It enables users to send and receive data across shared or public networks as if their computing devices were directly connected to the private network.

 So, let’s find a better way to put it.
 It is basically a network.
 And this network is virtual in that it establishes a virtual bridge between VPN users (you, for example) and a server (located anywhere on earth).
 Finally, these network connections are private because to get access, you need to have an account with login credentials (username and password).
 It also differs from a leased line since it offers encryption and authentication.

 What is VPN client?
 So, you connect to a server and then this server connects to the Internet for you and makes sure that you have a secure connection.
 That’s it.
 The client itself is basically just the app and setting up a VPN is even simpler.

 Try ExpressVPN Now